ACLU of Nevada Privacy Statement

 To be clear, this is not the online privacy statement for websites operated by the ACLU of Nevada that do not contain these domain names and do not link to this online privacy statement.
 Those websites have site-specific privacy terms, which are posted on those sites.

-This privacy statement does not apply to websites that the ACLU of Nevada does not operate where an ACLU of Nevada entity has a presence, such as ACLU of Nevada pages on Facebook.
+This privacy statement also does not apply to websites that the ACLU of Nevada does not operate where an ACLU of Nevada entity has a presence, such as ACLU of Nevada pages on Facebook.

 Finally, this is not the online privacy statement for the websites of other ACLU local/state affiliate organizations (collectively, “Affiliates”) or the national organizations: the American Civil Liberties Union, Inc. and the American Civil Liberties Union Foundation, Inc. (collectively, “National”).
 In all of those cases, site-specific privacy terms apply, and are posted accordingly.
-Please note, however, that this Privacy Statement provides for ACLU of Nevada to share data collected on our Site with all of our affiliated organizations, including other state/local Affiliates and both National organizations, for use consistent with this Privacy Statement, which is described in more detail below, and that you may also be redirected to the website of one of our affiliated organizations when interacting with our Site.
+Please note, however, that this Privacy Statement provides for the ACLU of Nevada to share data collected on our Sites with all of our affiliated organizations, including other state/local Affiliates and both National organizations, for use consistent with this Privacy Statement, which is described in more detail below, and that you may also be redirected to the website of one of our affiliated organizations when interacting with our Sites.